tkk2018/dev-microk8s/README.md

 > ```
 >
 > This command fails when run on the Mac (host machine) but succeeds in the `microk8s-vm`.
 Not sure whether it is a bug or not.
 >
+> Also, if you have seen a `microk8s.<command>` pattern command, it is actually same as `microk8s <command>` but can be run in the `microk8s-vm`.
+>
-> Therefore, it is recommended to always log into the `vm`, except for `microk8s kubectl apply` because we are not going to put the `.yaml` file in the `vm`.
+> Therefore, it is recommended to always log into the `microk8s-vm` to interact with the microk8s, except for `microk8s kubectl apply` because we are not going to put the `.yaml` file in the `microk8s-vm`.
 >
 > To log into the `microk8s-vm`, use the `multipass shell <name>`.
 >